High resolution tomography for galaxy spectroscopic surveys with angular redshift fluctuations: Observables

 \subsection{Angular power spectra}

-Our statistical tool to test cosmological models are the angular two-point power spectra $C_\ell$ performed over the three fields defined in Sects. \ref{subsec:deltag}, \ref{subsec:deltaz} and \ref{subsec:cmblensing}.
-Assuming that the galaxy bias and the growth factors are scale independent, one can show that our (cross and auto) angular power spectra can be expressed as the convolution of two kernels $\Delta_\ell^\mathrm{A}(k)$ and $\Delta_\ell^\mathrm{B}(k)$, corresponding for the fields A and B \citep[see, e.g.][]{Huterer2001_powerspec}:
+Our statistical tools to test cosmological models are the angular two-point power spectra $C_\ell$ performed over the three fields defined in Sects. \ref{subsec:deltag}, \ref{subsec:deltaz}, and \ref{subsec:cmblensing}.
+Assuming that the galaxy bias and the growth factors are scale independent, one can show that our (cross- and auto-) angular power spectra can be expressed as the convolution of two kernels $\Delta_\ell^\mathrm{A}(k)$ and $\Delta_\ell^\mathrm{B}(k)$, correspondingly for the fields A and B \citep[see, e.g.][]{Huterer2001_powerspec}:

-where $P(k)$ is the linear 3D matter power spectrum at $z=0$, function of the wave number $k$.
+where $P(k)$ is the linear 3D matter power spectrum at $z=0$, which is a function of the wave number $k$.

-To obtain the theoretical prediction of our angular power spectra, we start from the 2D fields defined in Eqs.~\ref{eq:deltag_field_dev} and \ref{eq:deltaz_model}.
-The velocity field is related to the matter density contrast field via the linearized continuity equation $\partial \, \dm /\partial t + \nabla \vec{\mathrm{v}} /a = 0 $, with $a(z)$ the cosmological scale factor, $a=1/(1+z)$.
-We introduce the linear growth rate
+To obtain the theoretical prediction of our angular power spectra, we started from the 2D fields defined in Eqs.~\ref{eq:deltag_field_dev} and \ref{eq:deltaz_model}.
+The velocity field is related to the matter density contrast field via the linearised continuity equation $\partial \, \dm /\partial t + \nabla \vec{\mathrm{v}} /a = 0 $, with $a(z)$ being the cosmological scale factor, $a=1/(1+z)$.
+We introduce the following linear growth rate:

 We assume $f(z) = \Omega_{\rm m}(z)^{\, \gamma}$, with $\gamma=0.55$ \citep{LahavLilje1991, Linder2005}.
 The growth factor $D(z)$ is computed by integrating the growth rate $f(z)$.

 One can show that the angular galaxy clustering kernel is the sum of two terms, one arising from the density of galaxies and the other from the peculiar line of sight velocities, $\Delta_\ell^{g} = \Delta_\ell^{g}\vert_{\delta} + \Delta_\ell^{g}\vert_{\rm v}$ \citep[see e.g.][]{PadmanabhanSchlegel2007}: